alvitoraidhy/pluggers/README.md

   Plugins with undefined priorities will be initialized after plugins with positive number priorities with the order of which plugin gets loaded with `addPlugin()` first.

 - **Negative priority**, which is from `-Infinity` to `-1`.\
-  Negative priorities work like how negative indexes work in Python (ex: a plugin with the priority of `-1` will be loaded last, `-2` will be initialized second last, etc).
+  Negative priorities work like how negative indexes work in Python (ex: a plugin with the priority of `-1` will be initialized last, `-2` will be initialized second last, etc).
 Plugins with negative priorities will be processed after plugins with positive number priorities and undefined priorities, with the order from the lowest number (`-Infinity`) to the highest number (`-1`), and will be initialized according to their respective priorities.

 All types of priorities are stackable, for example: